-According to the back of the packet the paste is sugar and salt based with vitamins E & C. It’s gritty so I can understand why it’s not recommended for sensitive skin.
+According to the back of the packet the paste is sugar and salt based with vitamins E & C. The sugar and salt makes it very gritty so I can see why it’s not recommended for sensitive skin.
 I was very gentle when massaging it into my skin, using light pressure and keeping it away from my eye area.
-This is a harsher scrub than I’m used to using so I recommended trying it on damp skin first to minimize the harshness!
+I recommended trying the paste on damp skin first to minimize the harshness of the scrub!

 After one use my skin was soft and I couldn’t feel the dry patches on my cheeks.
 My skin also felt nourished afterwards, I didn’t have any of that tight dry feeling we all hate after cleansing!